Gallery: Carolina Panthers 17, New England Patriots 19

 jsiner@charlotteobserver.com

-New England Patriots defensive end Trey Flowers (98) sacks Carolina Panthers quarterback Cam Newton (1) in the first half at Bank of America Stadium on Friday, August 26, 2016.
+Carolina Panthers tight end Ed Dickson, right, tries to make the reception of a pass from quarterback Cam Newton as New England Patriots cornerback Malcolm Butler, left, makes the hit during first quarter action at Bank of America Stadium on Friday, August 26, 2016.

 jsiner@charlotteobserver.com